PhilipQuirke/SkyCombAnalystHelp/README.md

 ![Object Explorer](./Static/ObjectExplorer.png?raw=true "Object Explorer")

-Drones are unstable flying platforms.
+Drones are complex tools that move in three dimensions.
 The data they generate contains many inaccuracies.
-If you follow the SkyComb Analyst recommendations on how to fly your drone, SkyComb Analyst can automatically compensate for several inaccuracies.
+If you follow the SkyComb Analyst [recommendations](./Flight.md) on how to fly your drone, SkyComb Analyst can automatically compensate for [several inaccuracies](./Errors.md)

 ![Path, Speed & Altitude](./Static/Overview1.png?raw=true "Path, Speed & Altitude")

-Where it is available, SkyComb Analyst supplements the drone data with very accurate ground and tree top **elevation** data from public sources, increasing the accuracy of **animal height** estimates.
+Where it is available, SkyComb Analyst supplements the drone data with very accurate ground and tree top **elevation** data from public sources, increasing the accuracy of **animal height above ground** estimates.

 ![DEM & DSM Elevations](./Static/Overview2.png?raw=true "DEM & DSM Elevations")

-SkyComb Analyst can generate animal population statistics for the area flown over, in a robust and repeatable fashion.
-It generates [spreadsheets](./DataStore.md) and annotated video as output.
-This output can used later for further analysis e.g. as input to image recognition machine learning systems.
+SkyComb Analyst automatically finds animals in the area flown over, in a robust and repeatable fashion.
+You can easily view each animal found.
+The tool generates [spreadsheets](./DataStore.md) and annotated video as output.
+This output supports further offline analysis e.g. as input to image recognition machine learning systems.

 SkyComb Analyst provides an easy to use [interface](./UserInterface.md) that makes it easy to explore the data your drone collected.